 A historic city with all the benefits of a modern metropolis, Ghent is a hidden treasure brimming with life.
 Even a short trip will allow you a chance to see the best this medieval city has to offer, making it the perfect Mini Cruise destination.
 To help you find the highlights this fascinating city has to offer, our guide details the best things to do in Ghent on your Mini Cruise.

 Check Out Graffiti Street

-A definite must for the avid photographer, the street of Werregarenstraat is a space where graffiti artists are allowed to share their artwork.
+A definite must for the avid photographer of all the things to do in Ghent, the street of Werregarenstraat is a space where graffiti artists are allowed to share their artwork.
 Created in the early ’90s as a way of curbing illegal graffiti, the alley’s appearance now changes daily as new pieces appear along every inch of the alleyway walls.
 It’s completely free to visit, so check out the artwork and maybe even catch an artist in action.

 The city is situated on the junction of two gorgeous rivers, the Leie and Schelde.
 Get a unique view of Ghent by embarking on a boat tour of the inland waterways.
 Your guide will share with you some of the history of the city as you float past beautiful architecture, monuments and historic passageways.

 A flea market is set up opposite St Jacob’s church each Friday, Saturday and Sunday morning.
 The countless stalls offer all kinds of bric-a-brac for bargain prices.
 Ideal for picking up a unique souvenir, this is considered one of the best open-air markets in Ghent.